Al Hayba: Season 2

-This season is set a year before Season 1.
+This season is set 2 years before Season 1.
 Jabal's father (Sultan Sheikh Al Jabal) and his brother (Adel Sheikh Al Jabal - Alia's husband) are still alive.
 His paternal uncle Ghazi Sheikh Al Jabal (Schahin's father) is not imprisoned.
 The season provides context for the feudal and interfamilial strife in season 1.
 After the assassination of Sultan Sheikh Al Jabal on Jabal's wedding day to Maryam (Valerie Abou Chacra) Jabal thinks that the Saeeds set the assassination plan so his brother Adel assassinated Suleiman Saeed, the head of the Saeed clan.
 The families ignite a bloody war against each other, which ended with a truce on the condition that Jabal marries Suleiman Saeed's daughter, Sumaya (Nicole Saba).
 Maryam is devastated and decides to go abroad.
 Jabal got caught on smuggling and served 2 years in prison.
 After escaping from prison and returning to Hayba, the village is controlled by Nazem Aali that controls all rackets, arms smuggling, and prostitution in Hayba.
 Jabal tries to bring Hayba back to the old happy village and he succeeded for most parties.
 Schahin discovers the identity of Sultan's hitman and discovers that Nazem was behind the conspiracy not Suleiman.
 Haulo, Nazem's man that is in charge of the criminal activities of the Aali clan is killed by Jabal after lots of struggle.
 With Nazem's Empire collapsed, Hayba gets back to the hands of Jabal.